 But what are we actually buying in our celebrity-recommended products?
 What are we putting on our poor damaged hair?

 If you look at the list of ingredients – on a bottle of conditioner for example – you may well find ceteraryl alcohol, cyclopentasiloxane, strearamidopropyl and the rest.
 Somewhere well down the list there may be, if you’re lucky, some almond oil or a little sunflower extract.

-It’s easy to make herbal shampoos and conditioners at home.
+It’s easy to make herbal hair treatments like shampoos and conditioners at home.
 Not only do you know exactly what’s going on your hair but you can experiment and develop the perfect shampoo and conditioner that are just right for your hair.

 Most recipes use liquid castile soap, which is a very mild and simple soap.
 You should be able to find this in good chemists or health stores and certainly on the Internet.
 Dr Bronner’s is a recommended brand.

 Keep refrigerated after making and use within one week.